insidae/website/content/28-03-2020/index.md

 ## Teardown and upgrades

-First thing was to test everything worked (not something to take for granted with twelve-year-old hardware).
-After booting properly without issue, I shut the machine down and opened up the side panel to check out the interior.
+First thing was to test everything worked (not something you should assume with twelve-year-old hardware).
+After booting properly without issue, I shut the machine down again and opened up the side panel to check out the interior.

-There's one latch on the back of the case that opens up the entire side of the machine.
-I've been building computers for years and have yet to see a better implemented user experience when it comes to opening one up.
+There's just one latch on the back of the case that opens up the entire side of the machine.
+I've been building computers for years and have yet to see a better implementation when it comes to opening up a case.

 It was in as good a condition as the exterior so I gave it a good cleaning, and replaced the PRAM battery on the motherboard.
-These batteries maintain system settings such as date and time when the computer's powered down, and last about five years.
+These batteries maintain system settings such as date and time when the computer is powered down, and typically last about five years.
 Old batteries have been known to cause problems so I thought it was best not to take a chance.

 Most of the components are able to be removed without tools (something I really appreciate) but the heatsinks require a long-handled hex key wrench to remove.
 You can see just how difficult to reach those screws are.

 ![The hard-to-reach heatsink screws](/heatsink.jpg)

-With the heatsinks finally removed you can see most of the bare motherboard.
+With the heatsinks finally removed you have access to the whole motherboard.
 Only the optical drive bay and power supply remain.
 You can really see how well thought-out the design of this machine was.

 ![Mac Pro 3,1 emptied and cleaned up](/Pro-02.jpg)

-All that remained was to apply the new thermal paste and then put everything back where it belonged.
+All that remained was to clean the heatsinks, apply the new thermal paste, and then put everything back where it belonged.
 I'm now satisfied that the hardware is properly maintained and we're ready to start focusing on software.

 ![Finally able to apply new thermal paste](/thermal_paste.jpg)

 Next up is buying and installing the rest of the large capacity hard drives, and then migrating my media server and setting up some fun extras like a Minecraft server.
 In the meantime I'll keep the Mac Pro in my utility closet and monitor the temperatures in case there's a problem with airflow.

+I'll update this post with a link to any future posts.

 ---